z-a-f/Mystery-Game/README.md

 - `direction.Direction` -- Data structure that defines the directions
 - `movement` -- functions to control movement.
   This also includes functions that attach keyboard to the tag control.

+## TODO

+- [ ] Factor out the score into the agent
+- [ ] Use cells to store information about objects
+- [ ] Rewrite the world to only work with grid off cell objects